AndreyKol1/CS2ModelDetection/README.md

 # CS2ModelDetection
-CS2 project aimed to detect models
+CS2 project aimed to detect models, using YOLO11